jstewart101/forensics_toolkit/README.md

             * If you need to restart the capture, press the red "Stop" button and then the shark fin to "Start"

          See [this link](https://www.wireshark.org/docs/) for more information on using Wireshark.

 Memory Analysis
 ---
+* ### Autopsy
+    * **Description:** This tool can be used to analyze images gathered previously by tools such as FTK.
+You can download the executable [here](https://www.sleuthkit.org/autopsy/download.php).
+    * **Review:** I found this tool pretty easy to use, but the images are so large it took a long time to ingest them into Autopsy.
+Once the images were ingested though, this tool made it simple to navigate around them and search for things that may aid in the investigation.
+    * **How to use Autopsy:**
+         1. Download Autopsy from the link above
+         2. Install Autopsy by running the .exe file
+         3. Once Autopsy is running, select the image that you would like to ingest
+            * Note: this may take hours to ingest.
+I preferred to leave it running overnight since it took so long.
+         4. After you've ingested the images you want to analyze, navigate around the file structure with the menu on the left-hand side of the application
+            * If you want to analyze multiple images at once, you'll need to ingest them separately.

+         See [this link](http://www.sleuthkit.org/autopsy/docs/quick/) for more information on using Autopsy.

+* ### Volatility
+    * **Description:** This tool can be used to analyze images gathered previously by tools such as FTK.
+You can download the executable [here](https://www.sleuthkit.org/autopsy/download.php).
+    * **Review:** I found this tool extremely easy to use and very intuitive.
+There are a lot of things to learn with Wireshark, but with having a basic understanding of networks, most analysts should find this tool easy to use.
+    * **How to use Wireshark:**
+         1. Download Wireshark from the link above
+         2. Install Wireshark by running the .exe file
+         3. Once Wireshark is running, select the connection you'd like to capture network traffic on
+         4. After you've clicked on the connection it should start capturing packets on that interface
+            * If you need to restart the capture, press the red "Stop" button and then the shark fin to "Start"

+         See [this link](https://www.wireshark.org/docs/) for more information on using Wireshark.

 Malware Analysis
 ---